GodwinOnah/E-Commerce-Shopping-DOTNET-AWS-API/README.md

 // README.md
 # BagSho-API
 ### Introduction
-BagSho-API  is an e-commerce web application built with ASP.NET Core 7.
+BagSho-API  is an e-commerce web API built with ASP.NET Core 7.
 It allows users to select and add, then pay for these items after adding them into a redis database (Azure Redis Cashe for this project), pay using stripe card payment system.
 Orders made are save in an SQL database (Azure SQL database for this project) with ease and efficiency.
 ### Project Support Features
 * Users can signup and login to their accounts
 * Public (non-authenticated) users can access items but will need to login to buy them on this application